SharePoint/sp-dev-docs/docs/apis/migration-azure.md

 ##### Return values

-An `SPProvisionedMigrationContainersInfo` object, containing the URI, access tokens and encryption key of the provisioned containers.
+An `SPProvisionedMigrationContainersInfo` object, containing the URI, access tokens, and encryption key of the provisioned containers.

 ###### DataContainerUri value